IGELsociety/IGEL_website/content/research-coalitions.md

 *	Bruhn, M. J. (2018).
 Citation analysis: An empirical approach to professional literary interpretation, *Scientific Study of Literature* 8(1), 76-112.
 *	Bruhn, M. J. (2018).
 Target first: On ‘Bidirectionality and Metaphor,’ *Poetics Today*, 39(4), 703-733.
 *	Bruhn, M. J. (2018).
 Intentionality and constraint in conceptual blending.
 In S. Czábi (Ed.), *Expressive Minds and Artistic Creations: Studies in Cognitive Poetics* (pp. 79-100).
 New York: Oxford University Press.
 *	Jacobs A. M. (2018) The Gutenberg English Poetry Corpus: Exemplary quantitative narrative analyses. *Front.
 Digit.
 Humanit*.
-5:5. doi: 10.3389/fdigh.2018.00005
+5:5. https://doi.org/10.3389/fdigh.2018.00005
 *	Jacobs, A. M. (2018).
 (Neuro-)cognitive poetics and computational stylistics. *Scientific Study of Literature* 8(1), 165-208.
 *	Jacobs, A. M., & Kinder, A. (2018).
 What makes a metaphor literary?
 Answers from two computational studies, *Metaphor and Symbol*, 33(2), 85-100. https://doi.org/10.1080/10926488.2018.1434943
 *	Willemsen, S., Kraglund, R.A., & Troscianko, E. T. (2018).
 Interpretation: Its status as object or method of study in cognitive and unnatural narratology. *Poetics Today* 39(3), 597-622.